rackerlabs/design-system/_docs/layout/navigation.md

 # Eyebrow {% include inprogress.html %}

-The eyebrow sits as the top most menu bar across all breakpoints within the Application Frame of a Helix interface.
-It provides access to platform level services as well as aggregate information across a users accounts at Rackspace.
-The eyebrow pattern is often referred to internally by the project name "Pilot Nav" or by the function it serves "Utility Nav".
+The eyebrow is the top menu bar across all breakpoints within the application frame of a Helix interface.
+The eyebrow provides access to platform-level services and aggregate information across a user's accounts at Rackspace.
+The eyebrow pattern is often referred to internally as "pilot nav" or "utility nav".

 ## Breakpoints

-The eyebrow is the top most menu bar within a Helix UI.
-Visual functionality expands and retracts based on the current user viewport.
+The eyebrow expands and retracts based on the current user view port.

 <div class="row">
 {% column left:"col-md-12" %}
-{% figure [caption:"Eyebrow Breakpoints"] [class:"image bg-light border"] %}
+{% figure [caption:"Eyebrow breakpoints"] [class:"image bg-light border"] %}
 ![]({{site.cdn_url}}/img/layout/eyebrow-states.svg)
 {% endfigure %}
 {% endcolumn %}
 </div>

 ## Eyebrow (left side)

-The left side of the eyebrow is comprised of the platform dashboard button and product switcher drop-downs.
-The item currently displayed in the content area and navigation section is reflected via the selected state beneath it.
+The left side of the eyebrow contains the platform dashboard button and the product switcher drop-down menus.
+The item displayed in the content area and navigation section changes based on the selected state beneath it.

 <div class="row">
 {% column left:"col-md-4" %}

--   The Rackspace® logo serves as a button to trigger the global dashboard.
+-   The Rackspace® logo  button triggers the global dashboard.

--   Product name to the left of the logo serves as wayfinding to show the currently selected product.
+-   The product name to the left of the logo shows the currently selected product.

 {% endcolumn %}
 {% column right:"col-md-offset-1 col-md-7" %}
-{% figure [caption:"Eyebrow (leftside) construction specs"] [class:"image bg-light border"] %}
+{% figure [caption:"Eyebrow (left side) construction specs"] [class:"image bg-light border"] %}
 ![]({{site.cdn_url}}/img/layout/global-layer/eyebrow-left.svg)
 {% endfigure %}
 {% endcolumn %}
 </div>

-### Eyebrow (left side) Dropdowns
+### Eyebrow (left side) drop-down elements

-A dropdown is presented when the user switches product lines.
+A drop-down menu appears when the user switches product lines.

 <div class="row">
 {% column left:"col-md-4" %}

--   Switching product lines is triggered via clicking the Product Button and displays a dropdown element for selection
+-   A user can switch product lines by clicking the product button, then clicking a drop-down element.

--   Leftside dropdowns provide links to product lines and NEVER include a secondary CTA
+-   Drop-down elements on the left side provide links to product lines and never include a secondary CTA.

--   Leftside dropdowns do not have a defined disabled state.
-Only menu items to which the currently logged in user has access will appear
+-   Drop-down elements on the left side do not have a defined disabled state.
+The user only sees menu items to which they have access.

 {% endcolumn %}
 {% column right:"col-md-offset-1 col-md-7" %}
-{% figure [caption:"Eyebrow (leftside) dropdown specs"] [class:"image bg-light border"] %}
+{% figure [caption:"Eyebrow (left side) drop-down element specs"] [class:"image bg-light border"] %}
 ![]({{site.cdn_url}}/img/layout/eye-left-drop.svg)
 {% endfigure %}
 {% endcolumn %}